microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 there's a new process hosting it now.

 What if there's only one window, and it becomes elevated?
 In that case, there is no other monarch to rely on.
-We'll need a way for us to start `wt` as a "headless monarch".
+We will need a way for us to start `wt` as a "headless monarch".
 This headless monarch process will _not_ display its own window, but will act as the monarch.
 The old monarch (who's now a different process altogether, and is elevated), should treat that medium-IL headless